pyexcel/pyexcel/doc/source/iapi.rst

 .. currentmodule:: pyexcel.sheets
 .. _iapi:

-This is intended for developers and hackers of pyexcel
+This is intended for developers and hackers of pyexcel.

 Data sheet representation
 =========================